ricardo-ropelli/import-correios-database/README.md

 Python script to import correios database.

 To be able to use, set 'GENERAL_CONFIG' with your database connection info and root directory where your all files are.
 'FILE_TO_TABLE' is a map of file name -> table name.
-This is used to parse 'insert into <table name>' statement.
+This is used to parse 'insert into table_name' statement.

 # Example
 ```